chrisbroski/kandy/features.md

 ## Bugs

-Make sure all multi-line content (except lyrics) are using showdown with the template.content trick.
+Double-check showdown uses the template.content trick.

 I think it's time to add browser notifications to gigs and releases.

 Have a cookie message that if you say "no" disables all embedded offsite media.

-Front-end nav build from JSON

-Manage Open Graph/meta data better
+Manage Open Graph/meta data better - make a "head" include with title and meta-data

-Make 2 nav selections: Original Releases and All Songs